by John Salt - Last Updated November 2022

 RC gas helicopters themselves are more or less exactly the same as similar sized nitro, turbine, or large electric.
 Gas powered RC helicopters are fairly big with the smallest being roughly the same size as 50 size nitro or 600 size electric.

-The 2-stroke gas engines used in gas RC helicopters are very similar to all single cylinder, air cooled, two stroke gasoline engines; just like what you might find in your gas leaf blower or chain saw.
+The 2-stroke gas/petrol engines used in gas RC helicopters are very similar to all single cylinder, air cooled, two stroke gasoline engines; just like what you might find in your gas leaf blower or chain saw.

 As far as fuel, they use regular - premium gasoline/petrol mixed with a quality racing two-cycle engine oil.